-She and her friend were from the U.K., and were very friendly and kind!
-I am so happy I got to make friends in another country.
+She and her friend were from the U.K., and were very friendly and kind.
 After having met each other, we went to celebrate in a proper way.
 We had pizza and Spritz, a Venetian drink.
 We talked for hours, laughed, took lots of selfies and had such a great time.

 “Quit your job, buy a ticket, get a tan, fall in love, never return”

 During three days, I walked the same streets and fell in love many times with the same canals and houses.
 It was a gift to be able to admire the Basilica of San Marco, the Doge’s Palace, and to sit at Piazza San Marco, in the heart of Venice.

 I still cannot find the right words to describe the mysticism hidden in every corner of Venice.
 But I know one thing for sure: I will go back to Venice!
 And next time I won’t come alone.